Lèse-majesté in Thailand: Origin and early developments

 Queen Consort, the Heir-apparent, or the Regent.
 Anyone doing so was subject to imprisonment not exceeding seven years or fines of not more than 5,000 baht, or both.
 Other sections provided protection from displays of malice or defamation of "the princes or princesses from whichever reign" or from those who "create disloyalty" or "insult the king", and "cause the people to transgress the royal laws".

 As the print media was becoming widespread, the criminal code was strengthened in 1928 to penalise crimes of "advocates or teachers of any political or economic doctrine or system, intended or calculated to bring into hatred or contempt the Sovereign".

-Lèse-majesté law did not change significantly after the 1932 Siamese Revolution, because the Khana Ratsadon compromised and added the inviolable status of the king in the Constitution continues to the present day.
+Lèse-majesté law did not change significantly after the 1932 Siamese Revolution, because the Khana Ratsadon compromised and added the inviolable status of the king in the Constitution, which continues to the present day.
 However, the law included an exclusion clause for "an expression of good faith" or "a critical and unbiased comment on governmental or administrative acts".
 During that time, discussion about the monarchy was still free.
 This allowed discussion over whether Thailand be a constitutional monarchy in 1949, and a 1956 lecture by a legal scholar which said the king should not express an opinion on economic, political and social problems with no countersign.